ibm-cloud-docs/watson-assistant/expression-methods-actions.md

 $toppings_array.join(', ')
 ```

-If you use that expression to define the value of a variable, you can then reference that variable in your assistant output to create a human readable message (for example, `You have selected the following toppings: pepperoni, ham, mushrooms`).
+If you use that expression to define the value of a variable, you can then reference that variable in your assistant output to create a human-readable message (for example, `You have selected the following toppings: pepperoni, ham, mushrooms`).

 ### JSONArray.joinToArray(template)
 {: #expression-methods-actions-arrays-join-to-array}